 - Literature (Aquinas): uses elements of literature to learn about and interpret primarily classical literature in the form of novels, short stories, and poetry to help us better understand truth, morality, goodness, beauty, and our Catholic Faith.
 Students are given reading assignments as homework that should take no more than half an hour for average readers, as well as very small writing assignments to help them not only remember what they read, but also to begin digesting the week’s reading.
 Students also complete a final project both in co-op and at home as the culmination of their work in class.

-- Literature (Bosco): Beautiful stories are read aloud and discussed in this literature class for grades 1-3.
+- Literature (Bosco/Francisco): Beautiful stories are read aloud and discussed in this literature class for grades 1-3.
 Each week, we read a selection from the Once Upon A Time Saints stories.
-The second story we read each class session is a picture book selected from genres such as: Catholic stories, fairy tales/fables, beautiful poetry and/or beautiful artwork.
+The second story we read each class session is a picture book selected from genres such as: Catholic stories, fairy tales, folk tales, beautiful poetry and/or beautiful artwork.
 Our guided discussions of each story center on miracles, essential truths, and the beauty of art and literature.